open-sauced/maintainer-intro-course/maintainer-powerups.md

 @open-sauced/docs
 ```

-Whenever someone creates a pull request, the `@open-sauced/triage` and `@open-sauced/docs` teams are automatically added as reviewers.
+It means that the `@open-sauced/triage` and `@open-sauced/docs` teams are automatically added as reviewers whenever someone creates a pull request.

 There are some benefits to having this file in your repository: